mmagyar/yaschva/README.md

 yaschva's schema is defined with both itself and in JSON schema.
 The JSON schema is about twice as long.

+### Why not generate schema from typescript types

+Typescript types are much more limited on what they can describe, then yaschva, and sharing a schema directly is much more harder, than just sending a json document over.

+Although in the future a type to yaschva module may be developed, it may prove useful for migrating.

 ### How to use JSON schema definition when writing yaschva schema

 In your yaschva schema file you need to add a property in the root object called: